dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 - A CloudEvent is created by the instrumented library.
 It may be impossible or impractical to create the Span during event creation (e.g. inside the constructor or in a factory method) - instrumentation MAY create the Span later, when passing the event to the transport layer.
 - CloudEvent is created outside of instrumented library, but passed without 'Distributed Tracing Extension'

-In case CloudEvent is passed to instrumented library with the Distributed Tracing Extension populated, instrumentation MUST NOT create a span and MUST NOT modify Distributed Tracing Extension on the event.
+In case a CloudEvent is passed to the instrumented library with the Distributed Tracing Extension populated, instrumentation MUST NOT create a span and MUST NOT modify the Distributed Tracing Extension on the event.

 **Span name:** `CloudEvents Create <event_type>` **Span kind:** PRODUCER